-Most components of the EMCP II are located on the instrument panel or the subpanel.
-Other components of the EMCP II exist near the engine: engine oil pressure sensor (EOPS), engine coolant temperature sensor (ECTS), fuel solenoid (FS), magnetic speed pickup (MPU), and engine coolant loss sensor (ECLS) (optional).
+Most of the EMCP II components are located on the instrument panel or the subpanel.
+Other EMCP II components that exist near the engine are the engine oil pressure sensor (EOPS), engine coolant temperature sensor (ECTS), fuel solenoid (FS), magnetic speed pickup (MPU), and engine coolant loss sensor (ECLS) (optional). g00474192